-Contributions and Vesting - The Plan is contributory and participants can elect not to contribute under the QACA.
+Contributions - The Plan is contributory and provides for the automatic enrollment of new employees who do not elect to opt out of the Plan and an annual escalation feature of 1% per year up to 6% for participants who do not make an affirmative election otherwise.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
-Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans(rollover).
-The Company makes a Safe Harbor contribution as described above.
+Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans ("rollover").
+The Company may make discretionary matching and non-elective contributions as described above.
 Contributions are subject to certain limitations as prescribed by law.